 Whether instruction is remote, hybrid, or in-person, video coaching is still a critical tool in helping educators perfect their craft.
 It is actually ideal as it limits time restrictions allowing flexibility when observing and reflecting upon lessons.
 Educators are also provided with the opportunity to be offered feedback and observe lessons from their peers in a remote environment.

-Currently in year four of implementation, our schools in Marion County School District in South Carolina rely heavily on ADVANCEfeedback.
+Currently in year four of implementation, our schools in Marion County School District in South Carolina rely heavily on ENGAGE Feedback.
 Teachers, coaches, and administrators are encouraged to use this platform regularly to self-reflect upon lessons and coaching sessions.
 As they become more comfortable with videoing and self-reflecting, they begin to share their videoed sessions with peers to offer and receive feedback.
 This is happening in virtual, hybrid, and in-person settings.
 It is a crucial piece to our success, as it continues to help us grow as educators.
-As a school, we are currently building our video library on ADVANCEfeedback to share exemplar virtual and traditional lessons with teachers as a professional development opportunity.
+As a school, we are currently building our video library on ENGAGE Feedback to share exemplar virtual and traditional lessons with teachers as a professional development opportunity.
 This gives us more bang for our buck by building capacity within our building and allowing one video to reach more of our educators school-wide who may be struggling in the same areas.
-Also, it is helpful that Insight ADVANCE now offers 1,500+ classroom exemplar videos within their platform.
+Also, it is helpful that Teaching Channel offers 1,600+ classroom exemplar videos within our platform.